ASTHMA AND COVID19 HEALTH RISK

 This was driven by the understanding that viral infections, like influenza and the common cold, trigger asthma symptoms and cause asthma attacks.
 But was this true for COVID-19?

-According to an Asthma Australia COVID-19 survey, many people with asthma have been extremely anxious and have been taking extra steps to take their medication regularly, to self-isolate and socially distance, particularly following a tough summer with the challenges faced by people with asthma affected by bushfire smoke.
+According to an Asthma Australia COVID-19 survey, many people with asthma have been extremely anxious and have been taking extra steps to take their medication regularly, to self-isolate and physically distance, particularly following a tough summer with the challenges faced by people with asthma affected by bushfire smoke.

 In the first weeks of the outbreak, Australians were consuming every available piece of information about the risk of COVID-19.
 A massive upswing in phone calls and social media messages to Asthma Australia led us to commission this important research for Australians.
 Now we have a consolidated report of all relevant international data available.